18F/18f.gsa.gov/_posts/2015-03-05-Labor-Category-Descriptions-for-Agile-Procurements.md

 layout: post
 image: ""
 date: 2015-03-10

 tags:
-- 18f
 - agile
 - procurement
-- how we work
+- acquisition services
+- tools you can use

 authors:
 - chrisc